nathanpc/docker-source-vault/README.md

 port 22, and that you don't want to have to specify a non-standard port when using Git, it's advisable that you create a virtual NIC and assign it to this container.

+### Directories

+It's important to note that this repository works with specific directories where you should place your Git and CVS repositories.
+These directories must be respected in order for all the scripts to properly work:

+  - All Git repositories must be placed in `/var/git`
+  - CVSROOT should be located at `/var/cvsroot`

+You will also find all Git administration scripts located inside the `/git-scripts` folder.

 ## License